Parametric Shape Holomorphy of Boundary Integral Operators with Applications: Preliminaries

 with $\bvarphi_j\colon\hat{\Gamma}\to\IR^3$ for $j\in \IN$.
 This gives rise to a collection of parametric boundaries $(\Gamma_\y)_{\y \in \mathbb{U}}$ of the form

-This family of affinely parametrized boundaries have recently been investigated in the context of forward and inverse UQ.
-We refer to \cite{DHJM2022} for a detailed discussion on their construction using NURBS.
+This family of affinely parametrized boundaries have recently been investigated in the context of forward and inverse uncertainty quantification.
+We refer to \cite{DHJM2022} for a detailed discussion on their construction using non-uniform rational B-splines (NURBS).

 We make the following assumptions on $\br_\y$: